 Welcome to the Department of Bioengineering

-The Department of Bioengineering was established in 2012, and is the newest department to join McGill University’s renowned Faculty of Engineering.
-McGill researchers from nearly all Faculty units, seven Canada Research Chairs, and many McGill hospitals and colleagues in the Faculty of Medicine are actively involved in bioengineering.
-Within the Department, our faculty study the active mechanics of biology, and reverse-engineer these properties for biomimetic solutions, as well as providing new biomedical techniques.
+The Department of Bioengineering, established in 2012, is the newest department to join McGill University’s renowned Faculty of Engineering.
+Prior to the establishment of the Department, McGill researchers from nearly all Faculty units, seven Canada Research Chairs, and many McGill hospitals and colleagues in the Faculties of Medicine, Agriculture and Environmental Sciences, and Science, are actively involved in various areas of bioengineering.
+Within our Department, the faculty are focusing on three major directions:

 Bioengineering uses analytical methods to quantitatively describe biology, but also draws upon the sophistication of living systems as a tool to design and create.
 This very rapidly growing research area covers a broad range of topics, such as materials science, biomedical applications, biophysics, molecular biology, and environmental engineering.